-Please remember, an appointment is still required to upgrade your existing meter to a new, non-RF meter regardless of their opt-out status for the RF portion of this program.
+Please remember, an appointment is still required to upgrade your existing meter to a new meter regardless of your opt-out status for the RF portion of this program.

 Halifax Water is upgrading its water meters technology to be compatible with the latest meter reading technology that offers benefits such as improved customer service, system operation and environmental benefits.